Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Rerun the scan after hero, sticky bar, menu, form, or page-builder changes.

-Use monitoring to catch mobile CTA regressions after templates, widgets, or campaigns change.
+Rerun the scan to catch mobile CTA future breaks after templates, widgets, or campaigns change.

 Evidence examples

-No customer action appears in the first mobile screen
+No customer path appears in the first mobile screen

 Browser evidence does not find a visible call, contact, booking, quote, order, cart, checkout, or form action above the mobile fold.

-Fix: Move the primary customer action into the first mobile screen and retest the page.
+Fix: Move the primary customer path into the first mobile screen and retest the page.

 Visible order action leads to a broken destination